quinnra3/p8105_final_project/proposal.md

 The intended final products for this project are summary report of our findings as well as a project website.
-Potential challenges of this project include aligning data sources,…. etc.
+Potential challenges of this project include aligning data sources,… etc.

 #### *Please see below for our draft project timeline and milestones:*